TSCMC/TSCMC.github.io/rail-lines/lcn-main-line.md

 industrial district at Kurageshima.<br>
 The line has plans to be extended to Dorokawa Gōryū from the current terminus.

+## Operation

+Although the line is entirely operated and mostly owned and managed by Lacon, the section from the "Welcome to Yayajima" sign to the west of [Yayajima South](/rail-stations/yayajima-south) and up to and including the bridge to the north of [Yayajima North](/rail-stations/yayajima-north) is owned by the Yayajima City Council, and currently managed by Yayajima High Speed Railway Inc.

 ## Stations

 - [Lacon Wye Street](/rail-stations/lcn-wye-street) (Terminal)